esgf2-us/metagrid/helm/README.md

 | `backend.nodeSelector`                     | Node selectors for the backend pods.                                      | `object`  | `{}`      |
 | `backend.tolerations`                      | Tolerations for the backend pods.                                         | `array`   | `[]`      |
 | `backend.affinity`                         | Affinity rules for the backend pods.                                      | `object`  | `{}`      |

+The backend probes are intentionally split by responsibility: `/liveness` stays shallow and process-oriented, while `/readiness` remains dependency-aware.
+The default startup probe also targets `/readiness` so pods get additional time to finish booting and establish database connectivity before normal readiness and liveness checks take over.

 ---